Join for FREE

 Diet includes squid and fish, also offal from fishing and whaling vessels.

-Voice is a harsh cackling when quarrelling for food.
+Voice is a harsh cackling at the nest and when quarrelling for food at sea.

 Listen in an external program

 Paper describing genetic separation of Pacific from Atlantic Northern Fulmar

 External Links